AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 4. If the **Delegation** tab is visible on the **Properties** dialog, then an SPN was already created and you can jump ahead to the next subsection -- [configuring delegation settings](#configure-delegation-settings).

-    If there is no **Delegation** tab on the **Properties** dialog box, you can manually create an SPN on that account.
-This adds the **Delegation** tab.
+    If there is no **Delegation** tab on the **Properties** dialog box, you can manually create an SPN on the account to enable it.
 Use the [setspn tool](https://technet.microsoft.com/library/cc731241.aspx) that comes with Windows (you need domain admin rights to create the SPN).

-    For example, imagine the gateway service account is "PBIEgwTest\GatewaySvc", and the machine name with the gateway service running is called **Machine1**.
-To set the SPN for the gateway service account for that machine in this example, you would run the following command:
+    For example, imagine the gateway service account is "PBIEgwTest\GatewaySvc", and the name of the machine the gateway service is running on is **Machine1**.
+To set the SPN for the gateway service account you would run the following command:

     ![Image of set SPN command](media/service-gateway-sso-kerberos/set-spn.png)

- With that step completed, we can move on to configuring delegation settings.
-Delegation settings can be configured for _either_ resource-based constrained Kerberos delegation or standard Kerberos constrained delegation.
-See the [constrained Kerberos delegation overview page](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) for more information on the differences between the two approaches.
-Resource-based delegation should be used if your datasource machine exists in a different domain than your gateway machine.
-Once you have decided which approach is most suitable, proceed to _either_ the [Configure standard Kerberos constrained delegation](#FIX ME) _or_ [Configure resource-based Kerberos constrained delegation](#FIXME) subsection.
+ With that step completed, you can begin configuring delegation settings to enable _either_ resource-based constrained Kerberos delegation or standard Kerberos constrained delegation.
+Use resource-based delegation if your datasource belongs to a different domain than your gateway, but note that this approach requires Windows Server 2012 or later.
+See the [constrained Kerberos delegation overview page](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) for more information on the differences between the two approaches to delegation.

+ Once you have decided which approach you want to use, proceed to _either_ the [Configure standard Kerberos constrained delegation](#FIX ME) _or_ [Configure resource-based Kerberos constrained delegation](#FIXME) section.
 Do not complete both subsections.

 ### Configure the gateway service account for standard Kerberos constrained delegation

 > [!NOTE]
 > Complete the steps in this section if you want to enable standard Kerberos constrained delegation.
 If you want to enable resource-based Kerberos constrained delegation complete the steps in the [Configure standard Kerberos constrained delegation](#FIX ME) subsection.

 We will now set the delegation settings for the gateway service account.
 There are multiple tools you can use to perform these steps.
 Here, we'll use Active Directory Users and Computers, which is a Microsoft Management Console (MMC) snap-in to administer and publish information in the directory.
-It's available on domain controllers by default.
-You can also enable it through Windows Feature configuration on other machines.
+It's available on domain controllers by default, but you can also enable it through Windows Feature configuration on other machines.

 We need to configure Kerberos constrained delegation with protocol transiting.
-With constrained delegation, you must be explicit about which services you want to delegate to.
+With constrained delegation, you must be explicit about which services you want to present delegated credentials to.
 For example, only SQL Server or your SAP HANA server accepts delegation calls from the gateway service account.
-Note that if your gateway machine and your data source reside in different domains then you need to use [resource-based Kerberos constrained delegation](#FIXME).

-This section assumes you have already configured SPNs for your underlying data sources (such as SQL Server, SAP HANA, Teradata, or Spark).
+This section assumes you have already configured SPNs for your underlying data sources (such as SQL Server, SAP HANA, SAP BW, Teradata, or Spark).
 To learn how to configure those data source server SPNs, refer to technical documentation for the respective database server.
 You can also see the heading *What SPN does your app require?* in the [My Kerberos Checklist](https://techcommunity.microsoft.com/t5/SQL-Server-Support/My-Kerberos-Checklist-8230/ba-p/316160) blog post.

 In the following steps, we assume an on-premises environment with two machines: a gateway machine and a database server running SQL Server that has already been configured for Kerberos-based single sign-on (SSO).
 The steps can be adopted for one of the other supported datasources, so long as the datasource has already been configured for Kerberos-based single sign-on.
 For the sake of this example, we'll also assume the following settings and names: